Published: January 18, 2022

 You have before you a list of Shopify statistics that show why hundreds of thousands of merchants have decided to make Shopify their home base.
-Three friends, with the idea of opening a snowboard shop, stumbled onto one of the greatest things to happen in the world of online retail.
-Find out more about where their company has been and where it is now in the text below:
+With the idea of opening a snowboard shop, three friends stumbled onto one of the most incredible things to happen to the world of online retail.
+Find out more about where their company has been and where it is now in this article.

 - Mobile optimization is important on Shopify: 79% of its traffic is from mobile devices.

 - The average visitor spends over 3 minutes on Shopify and visits more than 3 stores.

 - The average Shopify conversion rate is 1.6%.

 - Shopify had their billionth order in 2018.

 - More than 7,000 businesses use Shopify Plus.

 - Shopify’s annual revenue estimate for 2020 is $2.86 billion.